Pylons/pyramid/docs/narr/zca.rst

 .. _zca_chapter:

-Using the Zope Component Architecture in :mod:`repoze.bfg`
+Using the Zope Component Architecture in :mod:`pyramid`
 ==========================================================

-Under the hood, :mod:`repoze.bfg` uses a :term:`Zope Component Architecture` component registry as its :term:`application registry`.
+Under the hood, :mod:`pyramid` uses a :term:`Zope Component Architecture` component registry as its :term:`application registry`.
 The Zope Component Architecture is referred to colloquially as the "ZCA."